mongodb/genny/README.md

 1. Count of executions
 2. Average execution time in microseconds
 3. Min and Max exection time in microseconds
+4. Std.
+Deviation of execution time in microseconds

 Those results are reported to a configurable results json file (default results.json), and to the logging output at the info level.